 If the environment or service is fragile (meaning it crashes for little or no good reason), obviously more control is required.

 On the other hand, if it is stable, then more empowerment can be allowed.

-The bottom line is processes should fit the use case; otherwise they are just additional weight to be carried.
+The bottom line is processed should fit the use case; otherwise, they are just added weight to be carried.